 2. Mix it up

-To help them ease into it, you can start by adding a mixture of breastmilk or formula with the whole milk.
+To help ease them into it, you can start by adding a mixture of breastmilk or formula with the whole milk.

-Also, avoid mixing formula powder directly with milk.
+It’s also important to avoid mixing formula powder directly with milk.

 First, mix the powdered formula with water as you usually would, and then mix it with milk.